quarkusio/quarkus-images/centos-quarkus-native-s2i/README.md

 This S2I Builder image is available on https://quay.io/repository/quarkus/centos-quarkus-native-s2i.

-The quarkus.git/docs/src/main/asciidoc/openshift-s2i-guide.adoc documents how to use it, including how to increase the `BuildConfig`'s `limits`.
+The [OpenShift S2I Guide](https://quarkus.io/guides/openshift-s2i-guide) documents how to use it, including how to increase the `BuildConfig`'s `limits`.

 Alternatively, you can locally build it inside your OpenShift cluster like this: